Last updated on July 1st, 2023 at 11:45 pm

 - Provide lightning-rod to protect buildings from lightning.

-- Copper ball head should have 6 Nos. of spikes.
+- The copper ball head should have 6 Nos. of spikes.

 - The length of the copper pipe should be 1.25m and it should be installed at the highest point of the building, over a gunmetal base plate, mounted on a 60cm x 60cm x 60cm angle framing box.